 Violinists can tailor their outfit to your event.
 White tie, tuxedo, floor-length gowns, cocktail dresses, smart casual or just all black are all possible.
 Violinists are well-known for their sartorial prowess.

-Sets are usually 45-60 minutes long with a 15 minute break between sets.
+Sets are usually 45-60 minutes long with a 15-minute break between sets.
 Generally, a violinist will have enough repertoire for about 3–4 sets of music, but 1 or 2 sets is more of a typical length of performance.
+If you get in touch with one of our talented violinists, they will be able to advise you on exactly how long they can play for, to suit the needs of your event.

 If the musician is planning to drive, please make provision for parking if possible.
 Having to drive around looking for a parking space in a town you don’t know can be stressful, expensive, and may delay the performance.
 It’s worth checking travel plans with the violinist as some may take the train (and might appreciate a pickup from the station!).